canary-for-cognition/multimodal-dl-framework/README.md

-# Neural Networks for binary classification on multiple data modalities
+# Neural Networks for Binary Classification on Multimodal Data

 An extensible PyTorch framework to experiment with neural-networks-based deep learning algorithms on multiple data modalities for binary classification.